 READ ALSO: Google Play Store Optimization

 And to complete your marketing strategy circle you want a web page with the same title.
-Devoted app website with a .com domain is a great addition to keep traffic streaming to YOU instead of your competitors.
+A devoted app website with a .com domain is a great addition to keep traffic streaming to YOU instead of your competitors.

-You equally don’t want to mimic some most popular applications’ names - it can be even more frustrating then just a random one.
+You equally don’t want to mimic some most popular applications’ names - it can be even more frustrating than just a random one.
 Any sort of copycat - don’t do this, please.
-It also applies to design, styles, images and overall concepts, ok?
+It also applies to design, styles, images, and overall concepts, ok?
 Your clients will immediately recognize an attempt to ape someone popular.

 More than that, you are risking to get serious fraud-connected issues, let’s say, with Google.
-Better get some primary assistance by using name generators, they will give you an idea and veriety of options to start with.
-But try to avoid such cliches like “I” at the beginning of the title, or “app”at the end of it.
-It’s becoming such a mauvais ton lately.
+Better get some primary assistance by using name generators, they will give you an idea and a variety of options to start with.
+But try to avoid such cliches like “I” at the beginning of the title, or “app” at the end of it.

-A perfect application title states a desired mood first and broadcasts true value of the product.
-On the other hand, it’s all put together, easy to market and rank.
+A perfect application title states the desired mood first and broadcasts the true value of the product.
+On the other hand, it’s all put together, easy to market, and rank.